What is an Out of School Setting?

 - The volunteer centre will be the Hammersmith & Fulham DBS hub

-All of this information can also be found on our leaflet.
-View the leaflet here.
+All of this information can also be found on our leaflets, which are available in English, Arabic and Somali below:

 Training sessions in the following areas will be offered throughout the borough to our OOSS providers.
 These will be offered over a range of times and dates starting from April 2019 and will cover the following 4 key areas across 6 modules: